-The Sellaronda was the circuit on skis around this massif in the Dolomites (Dolomite mountains), the Sella, across the four passes, which the Ladins used in order to keep in contact with the other inhabitants in the area.
+The Sellaronda was the circuit on skis around this massif in the Dolomites (Dolomite mountain range), the Sella, across the four passes, which the Ladins used in order to keep in contact with the other inhabitants in the area.

 Nowadays the name still means the circuit around the Sella massif but it has also come to indicate what amounts to a sort of merry-go-round for skiers, the only one of its kind, a series of ski-lifts and downhill runs, all linked to one another and set against a background of woods, rocky peaks and expanses of snow that is no exaggeration to call extraordinary.

-Joining the skiing circuit is easy: just follow the roads that take you to one of the four villages around the Sella mountain:
+Joining the skiing circuit is easy: just follow the roads that take you to one of the five villages around the Sella mountain:

 The length of the circuit, including both, ski lifts and ski runs, is a little less than 40 km and it is an easy route to ski along.

 For the Sellaronda ski tour you need the Dolomiti Superski ski pass.